 What does that mean for UK schools?

 Developing a comprehensive AI literacy programme for both students and staff is a no-brainer.
-Of course, to help with effective training you could consider engaging experts like myself, either with the work I’m undertaking in collaboration with InnerDrive offering Inset days, or at a bespoke level, as I have been for many years, just drop me a line via my contact page if you’re interested.
-My expertise can help focus on how to use AI effectively to support learning, teaching and workload reduction for teachers and in a similar fashion with support staff, all while being mindful of ethics and bias.
-This approach ensures that your school community is not only familiar with AI but also equipped to use it responsibly.
+Of course, to help with this or with effective training please do reach out, a significant proportion of my work involves consultancy supporting schools with all things digital, including Ai, and of course, twilight sessions, inset days, and more.
+Just drop me a line via my contact page if you’re interested.
+My expertise can help focus on how to use Ai effectively to support learning, teaching and workload reduction for teachers and in a similar fashion with support staff, all while being mindful of ethics and bias.
+This approach ensures that your school community is not just familiar with AI but also equipped to use it responsibly.

 6. Establishing AI Governance Structures